Ghana Minute.

 Also known as: Rev. John Ntim Fordjour · Rev. Fordjour · Mr. Fordjour · Mr Fordjour · Honourable John Ntim Fordjour · Rev. Ntim Fordjour · Rev John Ntim Fordjour · Rev Ntim Fordjour · Mr Ntim Fordjour · Rev Fordjour · Rev. NtimFordjour

-Assin South MP and Ranking Member on Parliament's Defence and Interior Committee; principal sponsor of Ghana's Human Sexual Rights and Family Values Bill.
+Assin South MP and Ranking Member of Parliament's Defence and Interior Committee; sponsors anti-LGBTQ legislation and scrutinizes government security matters.

 In coverage